naduki/dotfiles/README.md

 ## TODO
 - Fix privilege escalation in Nemo
-- After Suspend/wake, logout and re-login makes the system unusable (probably due to nvidia settings)
+- After resuming from suspend, the monitor displays nothing.
+It's unclear whether other TTYs are still operational (likely caused by nvidia driver issues)

 ## Reference